jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: skip_utf8_bom at utf8.c:789:12
+    CT: Jump to external code for strlen
+    RF: Jump to external code for strlen
+  Occurrences: 7

+LibraryCallRemoved
+  Before events:
+    CF: skip_utf8_bom at utf8.c:790:30
+    CT: Jump to external code for strlen
+    RF: Jump to external code for strlen
+  Occurrences: 7

+LibraryCallRemoved
+  Before events:
     CF: split_ident_line at ident.c:279:2
     CT: Jump to external code for memset
     RF: Jump to external code for memset